31 July 2025

 You may do whatever you'd like with snowflakes you make from this pattern, but you may not sell or republish the pattern.
 Thanks, and enjoy!

-Materials: Size 10 crochet thread, size 7 crochet hook, 6 beads or drilled stones, empty pizza box, wax paper or plastic wrap, cellophane tape, water soluble school glue or desired stiffener, water, glitter, small container for glue/water mixture, paintbrush, stick pins that won't be used later for sewing, clear thread or fishing line
+Materials: Size 10 crochet thread, size 7 crochet hook, empty pizza box, wax paper or plastic wrap, cellophane tape, water soluble school glue or desired stiffener, water, glitter, small container for glue/water mixture, paintbrush, stick pins that won't be used later for sewing, clear thread or fishing line

 SPECIAL STITCHES: